Types of Mortgage Lenders in Canada

 Who is the biggest mortgage lender in Canada?

-The Royal Bank of Canada (RBC) is the largest lender in the country and makes up nearly 30% of Canada’s mortgage market as of 2020, with a total residential mortgage lending amount of over $310 billion.
+The Royal Bank of Canada (RBC) is the largest lender in the country.
+As of 2020, it made up nearly 30% of Canada’s mortgage market, with a total residential mortgage lending amount of over $310 billion.

 What type of lender is nesto?